justin-napolitano/airflow-docker/index.md

 title: "airflow-docker"
 repo: "justin-napolitano/airflow-docker"
 githubUrl: "https://github.com/justin-napolitano/airflow-docker"
-generatedAt: "2025-11-23T08:11:25.534611Z"
+generatedAt: "2025-11-23T08:34:38.625053Z"
 source: "github-auto"
 ---

-# Running Apache Airflow with Docker: My Journey and Insights

-Hey folks!
-Today I want to share some thoughts and experiences around a project I put together called **airflow-docker**.
-It's a Dockerized setup for Apache Airflow that I built to simplify spinning up a local Airflow environment with PostgreSQL and Redis.
-If you've ever wrestled with Airflow's setup or wanted a quick way to test DAGs locally, this might resonate with you.

-## Why I Built This

-Apache Airflow is an amazing tool for orchestrating complex workflows, but its setup can sometimes be a bit daunting, especially when you want to get started quickly or test new DAGs.
-I wanted a reproducible, containerized environment where I could just `docker-compose up` and have everything running — the Airflow webserver, scheduler, workers, and the necessary backend services like PostgreSQL and Redis.

-I also wanted to experiment with integrating Airflow with other data systems — for example, I have a DAG that interacts with a Neo4j graph database, running Cypher queries to build relationships.
-Having this all containerized means I can easily extend or modify the environment without polluting my local machine.
+# airflow-docker: Technical Overview and Implementation Notes

-## How It's Built
+## Motivation

-The core of the project is a `docker-compose.yml` file that defines several services:

-- **Postgres**: The metadata database for Airflow.
-- **Redis**: Used as a broker for Celery executors.
+Apache Airflow is widely adopted for orchestrating complex workflows, but setting it up with all dependencies can be cumbersome, especially for local development or testing.
+This project addresses that by providing a Dockerized Airflow environment integrated with PostgreSQL and Redis, enabling rapid deployment without manual dependency management.

+## Problem Statement

+Running Airflow typically requires configuring a metadata database, message broker, and the Airflow components themselves.
+Manual setup can lead to environment inconsistencies, version conflicts, and slow iteration cycles.
+This repository solves these problems by containerizing all necessary components and providing a unified Docker Compose configuration.

+## Architecture and Components

+- **PostgreSQL 13** serves as the Airflow metadata database, storing DAG states, task instances, and user data.
+- **Redis 6.2** is used as the Celery broker to manage distributed task queues.
-- **Airflow-init**: A container that initializes the Airflow database and creates an admin user.
+- **Airflow Components** include the webserver, scheduler, worker, and an initialization service to set up the database and default admin user.
-- **Airflow-webserver**: The UI for managing and monitoring DAGs.
-- **Airflow-scheduler**: Responsible for scheduling DAG runs.
-- **Airflow-worker**: Executes tasks using Celery.

-I created a custom `Dockerfile` to build the Airflow image with any additional dependencies I might need.
-The DAGs, logs, and plugins directories are mounted as volumes so that changes are reflected immediately without rebuilding images.
+- A **Custom Dockerfile** builds Airflow images tailored to this setup, ensuring compatibility and ease of extension.

+The Docker Compose file orchestrates these services, mounts local directories for DAGs, logs, and plugins, and exposes ports for webserver access.

+## Security

-Security-wise, Airflow requires a Fernet key for encrypting sensitive data.
-I included a simple Python script (`fernet_key_generator.py`) and a shell script to generate this key, which you then export as an environment variable before running the stack.
+Airflow requires a Fernet key to encrypt sensitive data in its metadata database.
+The repository includes a Python script (`fernet_key_generator.py`) to generate this key, which must be exported as an environment variable before starting the services.
+This approach maintains separation of secrets from the codebase.

-## Interesting Details
+## Workflow Examples

+Two sample DAGs illustrate usage:

+- `hello-world.py`: A minimal DAG that prints "Hello, world!" daily, demonstrating basic Airflow task orchestration.
-One of the DAGs I wrote (`sup_court_graph_workflow.py`) connects to a Neo4j graph database.
-It reads Cypher queries from `.cql` files in the `sql/` directory and executes them to create relationships between contributors and subjects.
-This is a neat example of how Airflow can orchestrate not just SQL workflows but also graph database operations.
+- `sup_court_graph_workflow.py`: A more complex DAG interacting with a Neo4j graph database.
+It loads Cypher queries from SQL files and executes them using the Neo4j Python driver, showcasing integration with external graph databases.

-I also included a super simple `hello-world.py` DAG that just prints "Hello, world!" to demonstrate the basic structure of a DAG and how tasks are defined.
+This DAG also uses environment variables loaded from a `.env` file inside the container, illustrating best practices for managing sensitive connection details.

+## Implementation Details

-The Docker Compose file uses environment variables for sensitive configuration like the Fernet key and database connection string, so you can keep secrets out of version control.
+- The `docker-compose.yml` defines services with environment variables for the Fernet key and SQL Alchemy connection string, which must be set externally.

-## Why this project matters for my career

-Building this project sharpened my skills in containerization, orchestration, and workflow automation — all crucial areas in modern data engineering and DevOps roles.
-It also gave me hands-on experience integrating Airflow with different backend systems like PostgreSQL and Neo4j, which broadens my understanding of how to manage complex data pipelines.

-Moreover, the project serves as a solid foundation I can extend for future data projects or use as a reference when setting up Airflow environments in professional settings.
-Having a reproducible, containerized Airflow stack is a big productivity booster and a great conversation starter in interviews or team discussions.
+- Volumes map local directories into containers to allow live editing of DAGs and access to logs.
+- The `airflow-init` service runs database migrations and creates an admin user before other Airflow components start.
+- The DAGs use the `PythonOperator` to execute Python callables, enabling flexible task definitions.

+## Practical Considerations

+- Port mapping exposes the Airflow webserver on port 8089 locally, avoiding conflicts with other services.
+- The setup assumes the user will generate and manage the Fernet key and database connection string securely.
+- Logs and SQL scripts are organized in dedicated directories for maintainability.
+- The Neo4j integration requires a running Neo4j instance accessible from the Airflow containers and appropriate environment variables set.

+## Limitations and Assumptions

+- This setup is optimized for local development and testing, not production use.
+- Secrets management is manual; users must handle environment variables securely.
+- The Neo4j DAG is a sample and requires further development for production workflows.

-## Final Thoughts
+## Summary

-While I personally lean towards using managed cloud services like GCP Cloud Run Jobs for many use cases, having this Dockerized Airflow environment is invaluable for experimentation, learning, and local development.
-If you're curious about Airflow or want a quick way to get started, give this project a try!

-Happy orchestrating! 🚀
+This project provides a practical, containerized Airflow environment that simplifies local orchestration development.
+It integrates key components, supports workflow examples including graph database interactions, and follows best practices for environment configuration and security.
+The modular structure and clear separation of concerns facilitate extension and adaptation to specific use cases.